Ask Slashdot: What's the Best Working Environment For a Developer?

 No headphones?
 That's would be business suicide, any decent developer will likely move very quickly.

 What's the most important thing for devs?
 IMO being surrounded by like minded devs who enjoy their work.
-All the fluffy stuff around the office is not going to do anything to keep good devs, we can buy our own fluffy feel good stuff we don't *need* it from our employers (although it is welc
+All the fluffy stuff around the office is not going to do anything to keep good devs, we can buy our own fluffy feel good stuff we don't *need* it from our employers (although it is welcome).

+Hardware choices?
+That's not about keeping devs happy, it's a economic decision.
+Get them the best hardware you can afford if it makes their job quicker/easier/etc. There's nothing more to it..

+We have our own toys already, I don't give a hoot what hardware I use at work as long as I'm not slowed down or restricted by it.
+If I am, then you've failed as an business since you're costing yourself hours of waiting for each dev each week, not a smart move.

 Each to their own.
 Personally, I never cared for the editor that comes packaged with that OS.